 Currently, approximately 16 million tons of food waste is generated annually in Japan, of which approximately 70% is incinerated.
 However, the remaining life of domestic waste disposal sites is said to be about 20 years, and it is difficult to build new ones.
 Accordingly, the implementation of measures to prolong their life by reducing the amount of final disposal has become a priority.
 From the perspective of combating global warming, the reduction of carbon dioxide generated during incineration is also a priority.

 NEFC has established a unique business scheme to generate electricity using biogas derived from food waste (renewable energy), as well as recycle materials such as waste plastic and sludge generated during processing for use as raw materials or as thermal energy alternatives in our Group's cement plants.
 This scheme results in zero final disposal waste and a reduction in CO2 emissions, thereby extending the life of final disposal sites and helping combat global warming.

 The Company's business began when Tsukumo Shokai, the predecessor of Mitsubishi Shokai, entered the coal and metal mining business just after the Meiji Restoration.
 As sources of electricity required for operations in coal and metal mines, we have developed and utilized natural energy sources such as hydraulic and geothermal power generation systems ahead of other companies since the initial introduction of these technologies in Japan, and these operations have become the foundation of our Renewable Energy Business today.
 We will make the most of this know-how and expand our efforts to contribute to the realization of a decarbonized society.

 |1907||Established the Ikari Hydroelectric Power Station|

-|1976||Established the Onuma Geothermal Power Station|
+|1976||Started operation of Onuma Geothermal Power Station|

 |1995||Established the Sumikawa Geothermal Power Station|